 We lease various offices under non-cancellable leases expiring within 1 to 6 years.
 The leases have varying terms, escalation clauses and renewal rights.
 On renewal, the terms of the leases are renegotiated.
-Excess office space is sub-let to a third party also under a non-cancellable lease.
+We also lease a manufacturing suite under the non-cancellable manufacturing services agreement with Lonza for the supply of commercial product for the potential approval and launch of RYONCIL for the treatment of pediatric acute graft versus host disease in the US market expiring within 5 years.
 We adopted IFRS 16 Leases on July 1, 2019.
 Our principal accounting policy from July 1, 2019, are that leases are recognized as a right-of-use asset and a corresponding liability at the date at which the leased asset is available for use.
 For principal accounting policies relating to the comparative year, refer to our annual report on Form 20-F for the year ended June 30, 2019.
 Comparatives have not been restated as permitted under the specific transition provisions in the standard.
 A reconciliation between the operating lease commitments disclosed applying IAS 17 at June 30, 2019 and the lease liabilities recognized at July 1, 2019 is described in Note 13 to our consolidated financial statements.